Types of IP Address (Examples)

 Multicast IP addresses are used mainly for one-to-many communication.
 Multicast messages are mostly sent to the IP multicast group address.

-In this, routers forward copies of the packet out to every interface with hosts subscribed to that specific group address.
-Only the hosts that require receiving the message will process the packets.
+Routers forward copies of the packet out to every interface with hosts subscribed to that specific group address.
+Only the hosts that need to receive the message will process the packets.
 All other hosts on that LAN will discard them.

 Anycast addressing

-In anycast addressing the data, the stream is not transmitted to all receivers.
-However, just the one that the router decides is closest to the network.
+In anycast addressing, the data stream is not transmitted to all receivers, but only to the one that the routing system decides is closest to the sender.

-This IP addressing comes as a built-in feature of IPv6.
-In IPv4, it is implemented by using the Border Gateway Protocol by using the shortest-path metric.
-This method is widely used for global load balancing and is also used in distributed DNS systems.
+Anycast addressing comes as a built-in feature of IPv6.
+In IPv4, it is implemented using the Border Gateway Protocol (BGP) with the shortest-path metric.
+This method is widely used for global load balancing and in distributed DNS systems.